Do I look ugly or beautiful to you? Do you feel ugly or beautiful within yourself?

 Is your story helpful or hurtful to you?
 Let me know in the comments below.

-Doors will open again soon to my START WITH ME: Victim to Survivor online video course.
+START WITH ME: Victim to Survivor online video course.

 - recognise if you’re in an abusive relationship